ripclawffb/chocolatey-jenkins_pipeline/README.md

 6. An empty repository should be created
 7. Change directories to the new folder
 8. Copy the chocolatey tools folder, .nuspec file, Jenkinsfile to this location and any other support files (if necessary) to this folder
+9. Edit the Jenkinsfile and replace the contents with your gitlab server info and the credential id that contains your chocolatey server api key (created earlier)
-9. Type `git add .` to start tracking all the new files
+10. Type `git add .` to start tracking all the new files
-10. Type `git commit -m "commit message"` to commit the changes
+12. Type `git commit -m "commit message"` to commit the changes
-11. Type `git push -u origin master` to push the files to Gitlab
+12. Type `git push -u origin master` to push the files to Gitlab
-12. This should trigger the Jenkins Multibranch pipeline job created previously
+13. This should trigger the Jenkins Multibranch pipeline job created previously
-13. If the chocolatey package has no issues, the job should finish successfully and shown as a passing build in Gitlab
+14. If the chocolatey package has no issues, the job should finish successfully and shown as a passing build in Gitlab

 ###You should now have a complete pipeline that does the following after committing a chocolatey package to Gitlab.
   1. Source control in Gitlab